periode/thesis/readings/notes/rapaport_philosophy_of_computer_science.md

 ---

+note from [semantics of programming languages](https://archive.org/details/semanticsofprogr0000gunt/page/218/mode/2up): they say that the main thing helping in the semantics of programming languages is *higher-order functions*, which matches the *indigenous semantics* below.

 #### 1 - what is CS

 CS is unique from maths as it deals with two things that are not (immediately?) related to math: